mixmesh/mixmesh/doc/rest/suggestions.md

 Used to (re)create a player.

 **NOTE**: Must be called prior to any other resource method calls.
-The player's keys are recreated.
+The player's keys will be recreated!!

 <table>
   <tr>